Alishav10/PRODIGY_CS_04/README.md

 - The program runs in the background using `pynput`
 - It listens to all keyboard inputs
 - Each key is logged in a timestamped `.txt` file
-- You can stop it manually using `Ctrl + C` or closing the terminal
+- You can stop it manually using `Ctrl + C` or closing the terminal or using 'ESC' key